Carillion: Actions against KPMG

 In October 2023, the FRC fined KPMG £21 million for its mishandling of Carillion's accounts, saying it had failed to follow "the most basic and fundamental audit concepts" and an "unusually large number of breaches" had been found.
 For three years before the collapse Carillion was not subject to reliable audits.
-KPMG will also pay legal costs of about £5.3 million.
+KPMG would also pay legal costs of about £5.3 million.
 The previous year a £14.4 million penalty was imposed on KPMG for providing misleading information to the regulator.

 Actions against former Carillion directors

 In addition to its initial investigation into the timeliness and content of Carillion's financial announcements, the Financial Conduct Authority said its investigation would extend to allegations of insider trading in Carillion shares prior to its trading update on 10 July 2017.
 In November 2020, the FCA said some Carillion directors had "acted recklessly" and released "misleadingly positive" market updates before it collapsed, singling out updates issued on 7 December 2016, 1 March 2017 and 3 May 2017.
 As a result, the FCA said it had sent notices to some former Carillion directors warning of possible enforcement action (possible sanctions include public censure, fines and suspensions from holding certain positions).
 In January 2021, the Insolvency Service said it would seek to ban eight former Carillion directors from holding senior boardroom positions, namely: Philip Green, Richard Howson, Keith Cochrane, Richard Adam and Zafar Khan, and non-executive directors Andrew Dougal, Alison Horner and Ceri Powell.
-The directors are contesting the action.
-In July 2022, the FCA announced it had decided to fine Howson £397,800, Adam £318,000 and Khan £154,400; it said the trio had made "misleadingly positive statements" and had "acted recklessly".
+The directors contested the action.
+In July 2022, the FCA announced it had would fine Howson £397,800, Adam £318,000 and Khan £154,400; it said the trio had made "misleadingly positive statements" and had "acted recklessly".
 The three former directors appealed to the Upper Tribunal (Tax and Chancery Chamber) against the penalties, and in July 2025, it was announced their appeals would be heard in February 2026.
+However, in January 2026, Adam and Khan withdrew their FCA challenges and agreed fines reduced by 10% (to £232,800 and £138,900 respectively), reflecting their cooperation with FCA investigations and an adjustment to Adam's fine following a recalculation of his earnings.
+The following month, shortly before his appeal was due to be heard at London’s Upper Tribunal, Howson also withdrew his FCA challenge and agreed a fine reduced to £237,700, reflecting his cooperation with the FCA and a recalculation of his earnings.